tomtomcrypto/stlos/README.md

 `transferOwnership(address)`

-Transfer ownership on the contract
+Transfer ownership of the contract, normally the EVM address linked to the native multisig account should stay owner so it remains the only one that can change configuration.

 ### EXRSRV.TF